Pesteves2002/cv/main.typ

 #resume-item[
   - Conducted thesis research on distributed computation of large-scale matrix functions.
-  - Designed a novel algorithm with patent potential, improving efficiency and scalability.
+  - Engineered a novel algorithm with patent potential and parallelized it with OpenMP for 100% parallel efficiency.
-  - Implemented parallel execution using OpenMP, achieving near-linear performance scaling.
   - Developed a distributed version using OpenMPI, enabling experimentation on significantly larger matrices.
-  - Executed large-scale benchmarks on the Deucalion and MareNostrum supercomputers using SLURM workload management.
+  - Executed large-scale benchmarks on the Deucalion and MareNostrum supercomputers using SLURM workload management, leveraging up to 8,000 cores across 100 nodes.
   - Utilized the HDF5 library for high-performance data storage and retrieval.
 ]